mfumagalli/Copenhagen/Files/day1.md

 which seems daunting!
 However, that's not the case and we will go through each step to understand each one of them.

-The workflow is roughty divided into four steps://
+The workflow is roughty divided into four steps:

 0. Data filtering and I/O
 1. Genotype likelihoods
 2. Genotype calling